wavingtide/programming-knowledge-hub/web-framework/fastapi/fastapi.md

 ```

 ### Make Query Parameters Required
-To make query parameters required, modify the typehint to not accept `None`, and do one of the following:
+To make query parameters required, modify the typehint to not accept `None`, and don't set `default` in `Query` object.
-- Set `default=None`
-- Don't set `default`

 Else, if the query parameters can accept `None`, do one of the following:
 - Set `default=...` (so called Ellipsis in Python)